 Research highlighted a link between the PGD2 receptor and hair loss.
 This receptor is seen at high levels in the scalp of men who are diagnosed with male pattern baldness.
 It is thought to be caused by a sensitivity to DHT, which is the androgen hormone that attaches to the hair follicles and leads to inflammation and irritation.
 The irritation caused by DHT can cause hair follicle miniaturization which over time will lead to balding.

 PGD2 is produced from PGD2 synthase, an enzyme.
 PGD2 synthase levels are increased by DHT, with the increase in PGD2 the receptor on the scalp is triggered and this causes inflammation.

-The research found that setipiprant stops PGD2 attaching to the receptors and therefore preventing receptor activation which helps battel hair loss.
+The research found that setipiprant hair loss attributes stops PGD2 attaching to the receptors and therefore preventing receptor activation.

-As with many new medications and cures, Setipiprant is still undergoing numerous research phases and clinic trails and it would be some time until the medication is on offer to the wider audience.
+As with many new medications and cures, Setipiprant and the relationship with hair loss is still undergoing numerous research phases and clinic trails and it would be some time until the medication is on offer to the wider audience.